the peace destinations icon

 While most countries measure success through the Gross Domestic Product (GDP), Bhutan uses a unique system called Gross National Happiness (GNH).
 This idea was introduced by King Jigme Singye Wangchuck in the 1970s.

 GNH is based on four main pillars — good governance, cultural preservation, environmental care, and sustainable living.
 Instead of focusing on how much people earn, Bhutan asks, “Are you happy?”
+This simple question is also the reason so many people wonder why is Bhutan so happy compared to the rest of the world.

 This national philosophy influences every decision, from school lessons to tourism rules.
 The goal is simple — balance development with well-being.
+This approach is exactly why Bhutan is so often described as the happiest country Bhutan has become famous for being.

 2. Deep Connection to Nature